 Vandyke Bed & Beverage

 Vandyke Bed & Beverage is a boutique hotel located in the heart of the Five Points area of East Nashville.
-This contemporary bed and beverage includes eight individually-themed suites, a bar on the ground floor, an outdoor patio, and a private rooftop patio for hotel guests.
+This contemporary bed and beverage include eight individually-themed suites, a bar on the ground floor, an outdoor patio, and a private rooftop patio for hotel guests.
 If you’re traveling with a larger party, reserve The Champagne Room—a vibrant tropical oasis including a Murphy Bed as well as a queen bed, a dining room table, and a small kitchen.

 Virgin Hotels Nashville

-The Thompson Nashville is a boutique-hotel located in the Gulch.
+The Thompson Nashville is a boutique hotel located in the Gulch.
 Guests can expect modern-day style and luxury.
 Make sure to check out the rooftop bar, L.A.
-Jackson, for creative craft cocktails, an overlooking view of Downtown Nashville, and some of the best outdoor shots!
+Jackson, for creative craft cocktails, an overlooking view of Downtown Nashville, and some of the best outdoor shots.

-If you’re in the Downtown area, venture over to Famous Nashville on 2nd Avenue to get a photo under the 60-foot “Famous” marquee, then head up to the rooftop for pics of the Titans stadium and the Cumberland River.
+If you’re in the Downtown Nashville area, venture over to Famous Nashville on 2nd Avenue to get a photo under the 60-foot “Famous” marquee, then head up to the rooftop for pics of the Titans stadium and the Cumberland River.

 Gracie’s Milkshake Bar

 Grab a seam foam green booth at Pearl Diver in East Nashville, and get an incredible group photo at this island-inspired bar on the east side.
 There’s also a colorful outdoor patio to mix up the vibe.

 The Hampton Social